grafana/grafana/docs/sources/features/datasources/influxdb.md

 {{< docs-imagebox img="/img/docs/v45/influxdb_query_still.png" class="docs-image--no-shadow" animated-gif="/img/docs/v45/influxdb_query.gif" >}}

 Find the InfluxDB editor under the metrics tab, while in the edit mode of the Graph or Singlestat panels.
-You can enter edit mode by clicking the panel title, then edit.
+Enter edit mode by clicking the panel title, and clicking **Edit**.
 The editor allows you to select metrics and tags.

 ### Filter data (WHERE)
 To add a tag filter click the plus icon to the right of the `WHERE` condition.
 You can remove tag filters by clicking on